 - Include specifications in a separate section for detail-oriented buyers

-- Use keywords naturally for SEO - describe the product the way a customer would search for it
+- Use keywords naturally for SEO, describing the product the way a customer would search for it (for example: "handmade ceramic mug, 12oz stoneware coffee cup")

 Social Proof